nicosmaris/jaeger-rails-demo/README.md

 that service, pings back to the first one.

 Now, you should be able to see the traces into Jaeger UI `http://localhost:16686`

+# Documentation

+If you go to the doc folder and `python -m SimpleHTTPServer`, you will see at localhost:8000 the added classes under config/initializers/opentracing.rb and their usage at service-first/app/controllers/second_service_controller.rb